yanchaoz/SegNeuron/README.md

   <img src="/Figures/pipeline.png"  alt="SegNeuron-based Pipeline" width="900"/>
 </p>

-A self-contained [Notebook](SegNeuron_Colab_Inference.ipynb) is provided for easily running SegNeuron inference and postprocessing on custom 3D EM volumes without cloning the repository or importing external Python files.

 ## Environments
 We have packaged all the dependencies into Connect.tar.gz, which can be directly downloaded for easy access [here](https://huggingface.co/yanchaoz/SegNeuron).